Call Today (512) 323-2333

 As the U.S. grapples with problematic issues related to religious freedom and immigration, the legal landscape continues to evolve.
 Policies and court rulings may change quickly.

-Immigrants with concerns about religious discrimination in the immigration process are strongly encouraged to consult an experienced immigration attorney.
+Immigration attorneys strongly encourage immigrants with concerns about religious discrimination in the immigration process to seek their advice.
 Qualified lawyers can advise you about how the latest developments impact individual cases.

 The Law Office of William Jang, PLLC has extensive experience assisting clients from all backgrounds with immigration matters.
-The firm understands immigrants’ challenges and anxieties, especially when confronting potential religious bias.
-If you believe you have faced unfair religious scrutiny, call the Law Office of William Jang, PLLC at (512) 323-2333 to discuss your rights and options.
-Our knowledgeable attorneys will provide personalized guidance and forceful advocacy to protect your freedoms.
+Our firm understands immigrants’ challenges and anxieties, especially when confronting potential religious bias.
+If you believe you have faced unfair religious scrutiny, call the Law Office of William Jang, PLLC at (512) 323-2333 or contact us online to discuss your rights and options.
+Our knowledgeable Austin attorneys will provide personalized guidance and forceful advocacy to protect your freedoms.

 The United States has a proud tradition of religious diversity and freedom.
 Immigrants of all faiths have contributed immensely to the nation’s success.
 Upholding the constitutional principles that welcome immigrants regardless of religion is essential to preserving that legacy.
 As legal challenges continue, the Law Office of William Jang, PLLC remains committed to fighting for immigrants’ rights and helping them pursue the American dream free from religious discrimination.